Types of Retriever Dogs

 6. Chesapeake Bay Retriever

-The Chesapeake Bay Retriever is a dog with a very special temperament, quite different from all other breeds of retrievers.
-It's intelligent and protective, and can be especially suspicious of strangers and difficult to train.
-A Chesapeake Bay Retriever will need plenty of exercise and proper socialization so that it doesn't develop destructive behavioral patterns.
+The Chesapeake Bay Retriever is a dog with a very special temperament, quite different to all other breeds of retrievers.
+They're intelligent, playful and protective, just like other Retriever breeds.
+Some Chesapeake Bay Retrievers may be timid and suspicious of strangers.
+A Chesapeake Bay Retriever will need plenty of exercise and proper socialization so that they don't develop destructive behavioral patterns.
+Just like other types of Retrievers they make great companion dogs for active people and families.

 If you want to read similar articles to Types of Retriever Dogs, we recommend you visit our Comparisons category.